 A score of 10 indicates that your dog is eating normally.

-Is your dog currently drinking normally or are they drinking more or less than usual?
-If their thirst has changed, is there a reasonable medical explanation for this change or is your dog simply not interested in drinking?
+Is your dog currently drinking normally, or are they drinking more or less than usual?
+Is there a reasonable medical explanation for this change if their thirst has changed, or is your dog simply not interested in drinking?

-Similar as considering appetite for when to put down your dog checklist, when evaluating your dog’s thirst, consider that your pooch may be experiencing side effects from pain or other medication, symptoms of another health condition, or nausea causing them to drink more or less than usual.
+Similar to considering the appetite for when to put down your dog checklist, when evaluating your dog’s thirst, consider that your pooch may be experiencing side effects from pain or other medication, symptoms of another health condition, or nausea causing them to drink more or less than usual.

 A score of 1 indicates that your dog is refusing to drink and is showing signs of dehydration.